 But, my best advice is this – keep your mind open, listen to your gut, refrain from overthinking, and get into the flow of the magic of Mérida.
 Your instincts are the best guides!

 #1 Immigration Basics for Mexico

 I highly recommend starting the process of immigration first.
-Get in touch with Yucatan Expatriate Services, ask questions, and explore your options.
+Get in touch with an immigraion specialist, ask questions, and explore your options.
 You’ll have to start the immigration paperwork in your home country.
 Why not conduct your due diligence FIRST to know the requirements and financial limits.

 Here’s why qualifying for residency is top of this list: